sickomood/sdx6ue_ue1/SECURITY.md

 - reliance on mutable action references
 - use of `@master` for Trivy
-- no SHA pinning yet for critical actions
+- a non-blocking vulnerability scan
-- remaining dependency risk from upstream base images
+- no additional protection for secret-using jobs on forked pull requests

 The most valuable next steps are: